Israeli airstrike hits Latakia: Syrian state media | DW | 28.12.2021

 Syria and Israel have been embroiled in a territorial dispute over the Golan Heights since 1967, and Israel is a major opponent of Syrian ally Iran's nuclear program.

-Late last week, Iran conducted military drills in which it fired missiles in a "warning" to Israel.
+Late last week, Iran conducted military drills in which it fired missiles in a "warning" to Israelsdi/fb (AFP, dpa, Reuters)